google/telluride_decoding/CONTRIBUTING.md

-# How to Contribute to brain_decoding
+# How to Contribute to telluride_decoding

 We'd love to accept your patches and contributions to this project.
 There are just a few small guidelines you need to follow.
 Our goal is to create a set of